Horlicks-p/moelog-ai-qna-links/README.md

 5. Save and view your post — questions will appear below your article.

 Optional:

-- Add `define('MOELOG_AIQNA_API_KEY', 'sk-xxxxxx');` in `wp-config.php` for higher security.
+* Add `define('MOELOG_AIQNA_API_KEY', 'sk-xxxxxx');` in `wp-config.php` for higher security.
-- Use `[moelog_aiqna]` shortcode to manually insert question list anywhere.
+* Use `[moelog_aiqna]` shortcode to manually insert question list anywhere.

 == Frequently Asked Questions ==

 = Does it require an OpenAI API key? =
 Yes.
 You can create one at https://platform.openai.com/.
 The plugin allows entering it in Settings, or securely defining it in `wp-config.php`.

 = Is it safe to expose AI answers to visitors? =
 Yes.
 All outputs are strictly sanitized using `wp_kses()` with a minimal whitelist to avoid XSS.
 Links and potentially risky tags/attributes are removed.

 = Can I include the post content as context? =
 Yes.
-There is an option **“Include post content to AI”** in Settings.
+There is an option “Include post content to AI” in Settings.
 It sends a truncated (default 6000 characters) plain-text version of the article to improve contextual accuracy.

 = How does rate limiting work? =
 Each visitor’s IP is limited to 10 requests per hour, and each unique question has a 60-second cooldown.
 Cached answers are reused to save your OpenAI API quota.

 = Will search engine crawlers trigger API calls? =
 The answer page is marked `noindex,nofollow`, and we block common bots via User-Agent on the answer route.
 Additionally, requests must pass nonce/timestamp/HMAC checks; invalid/expired links are rejected before any API call.

 = Can I change the typewriter speed? =
 Yes.
 The speed defaults to 18ms per character.
 You can adjust the inline JS constant (`SPEED = 18`) on the answer page template.

 = Can I customize the question list heading? =
 Yes.
-From **1.2.0**, go to **Settings → Moelog AI Q&A → Question List Heading** and enter your text (any language).
+From 1.2.0, go to **Settings → Moelog AI Q&A → Question List Heading** and enter your text (any language).
 Developers may also override via the `moelog_aiqna_list_heading` filter.

 = Can I customize the disclaimer text on the answer page? = Yes.
-From **1.2.0**, go to **Settings → Moelog AI Q&A → Disclaimer** and edit the text.
+From 1.2.0, go to **Settings → Moelog AI Q&A → Disclaimer** and edit the text.
 It supports the `{site}` placeholder (replaced with your site name) and is backward-compatible with `%s`.
 Developers may also filter the final text via `moelog_aiqna_disclaimer_text`.

 = How do I completely remove all data? =